AtleSkaanes/Programming-notes/cpp/Arrays and pointers/Arrays.md

 ## Static arrays

 ##### What is an array
 An array is a data structure.
 It's used to organize multiple variables in one accessibly place.
-In memory the contents of the array are laid out in order and the computer finds each element by look
+In memory the contents of the array are laid out in order and the computer finds each element by looking at your given index and the type of the array.
+If the array is an integer array.
+Each element takes 4 bytes, that means that

 #### Create an array
 ```cpp